 Radiant heating methods use coils, panels, or pipes to radiate heat throughout a room.
 Heating panels are commonly installed in floors, walls, and ceilings.
 There are two types of radiant heating systems: Electric and Hydronic.

-Make Your Existing Windows Energy-Efficient
+Make Your Existing Windows and Doors Energy-Efficient

 According to the US Department of Energy, there are many changes you can make to your current windows to save energy.

-- Check your windows for air leaks
+- Check your windows and doors for air leaks

 - Add panels and storm windows